redHaunter/aws-deepracer/docs/RTAB-Map_Visual_SLAM_Instructions_Sim.md

 ## Overview

 When implementing Visual SLAM, selecting a robust ROS-integrated package for crafting a 3D map is crucial.
 In this documentation, we have chosen the [rtabmap package](http://wiki.ros.org/rtabmap_ros) for this important task.
-With the rtabmap package, we can effortlessly generate a 3D point cloud of the surrounding environment and a 2D occupancy grid map for streamlined navigation.
+With the rtabmap package, we can generate a 3D point cloud of the surrounding environment and a 2D occupancy grid map for streamlined navigation.

 This package offers versatility by providing various approaches tailored to the available sensors and devices on the robot.
 Given that we are working with the Deepracer robot, we have access to stereo cameras and LiDAR sensors, which we can effectively leverage to construct our 3D map.